tillmzw/cos/content/posts/20-Krezk.md

 By looking closer they notice that she is constructed from various body parts.
 The abbott seems to be engaging i a weird form of necromancy. {{% mdref Reese %}} tries to communicate telepathically with her but to no avail.
 "Abbs" ask for Ireenas face.
 The party declines.

-The party leaves the main hall and sneaks through the abbey to the library to join {{% mdref Esmeralda %}} again.
+The party leaves the main hall and sneaks through the abbey to the library to join {{% mdref Ezmeralda %}} again.
 There is screaming in the courtyard.
 She is unfazed by the news about Abbs and just confirms that the abbott is very strange. {{% mdref Thaddeus %}} climbs to the tower with the abbott and learns about constructing bodies.

 After that the party leaves the abbey and and searches for a places out in the open to sleep.
 They are woken in the middle of the night by knocking on the town gates.